Health and the working environment – a continual improvement process

 In France – a stress observation task force since 2010

-At Arkema France this policy led to the signing of an agreement with the personnel representatives to implement preventive actions (training, communication, etc.) as well as a detection and analysis process for high-risk work environments.
+At Arkema France this policy led to an agreement with the personnel representatives to implement preventive actions (training, communication, etc.) as well as a detection and analysis process for high-risk work environments.

 A task force dedicated to stress prevention is established since 2010.
 It is composed of different skilled personnel representatives (HR, HSE, company works doctor) and of agreement signatory employees representatives.
 Its role is to monitor implemented actions and assess the results.